uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:`  When I browse for a work to attach from my computer, I am able to change the file name before submitting the work for the first time

  <em>Appears to be an OS issue - Windows supports this, OSX doesn't?
 (2015-03-18)</em>

+##Submission 43 - Private with some exceptions
+`As a:` repository user

+`I want:` to make my submission private but delegate permission to view my work to certain individuals

+`So that:` I can share my work with a small audience until the item is ready for greater access

+`Done look like:` The submission interface includes a mechanism for selecting who can view my work by my entering an email address.